-Pediatric cancer survivor Weston Ireton was the junior rider again this year, and he handed Dornan a baggie full of money totalling $1,665.12 that he and his older brother Beckett had raised for Tour de Rock.
+Pediatric cancer survivor Weston Ireton was the junior rider again this year, and he handed over another baggie full of money, a little over $1,000, that he and his older brother Beckett raised for this year’s Tour de Rock ride.